A try for dark energy in quantum field theory: The vacuum energy of neutrino field: The vacuum energy in QFT

 The result with $C$ set by a reference energy scale $\mu_\Lambda^{}$ is

-In the limit $m_i \to 0$, the result is zero for a massless field.\footnote{For another type UV-divergence caused by the discrete sequence, i.e., the Casimir effect, the Riemann zeta function $\zeta (-1)=-\frac{1}{12}$ can be adopted as the analytic continuation.} The energy scale $\mu_\Lambda^{}$ is considered as a scale describing the character of vacuum energy, like the strong interaction scale $\Lambda_\mathrm{QCD}$ and the electroweak scale $v$.
+The Hamiltonian zero-point energy is not manifestly Lorentz invariant, while the UV-free scheme yields a finite density that is a Lorentz scalar, making the quartically divergent zero-point energy of free space well-defined in this non-perturbative context.\footnote{For another type UV-divergence caused by the discrete sequence, i.e., the Casimir effect from bounded vacuum field modes, the Riemann zeta function $\zeta (-1)=-\frac{1}{12}$ can be adopted as the analytic continuation.} In the limit $m_i \to 0$, the massless field gives zero, just as the one-loop gluon seagull diagram does.
+The scale $\mu_\Lambda$ arises in odd-dimensional spaces, but not in even ones.
+It characterizes the vacuum energy, analogous to $\Lambda_\mathrm{QCD}$ for the strong interaction and $v$ for the electroweak sector.

 Here is an interpretation of scales in QFT.
-The physical result of total tree-level and loop-level contributions in a scattering process is independent of the choice of an energy scale $\mu$, and the total physical result can be equivalently described by a tree-level process with an effective coupling at an effective scale $\mu_\mathrm{eff}$.
-The energy scale $\mu_\Lambda^{}$ of the vacuum energy is similar to the scale $\mu_\mathrm{eff}$ in the total physical result, which is different from the free parameter $\mu$ in order-by-order expansions.
-In addition, $\mu_\mathrm{eff}$ changes with the scattering energy, while the scale $\mu_\Lambda^{}$ describes the reference scale for the ground states of all fields, i.e., all zero-point fields have the same reference scale $\mu_\Lambda^{}$.
-Moreover, $\mu_\Lambda^{}$ may be a fixed or slow-running scale with the expansion of the universe.
+In a scattering process, the full physical result (tree and loop levels) is independent of the free parameter $\mu$ used in perturbative expansions; it can be equivalently described by a tree-level process with an effective coupling at the scale $\mu_\mathrm{eff}$.
+The vacuum energy scale $\mu_\Lambda^{}$ is analogous to this physical scale $\mu_\mathrm{eff}$.
+Unlike $\mu_{\mathrm{eff}}$, which varies with scattering energy, $\mu_\Lambda^{}$ acts as a common reference scale for all field ground states, and may be fixed or slowly running with cosmic evolution.